lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 ### Why Storytelling Works

 Human brains are wired for narrative.
-When we encounter a well-structured story — a relatable protagonist, a genuine obstacle, a transformative resolution — our attention sharpens, our skepticism softens, and our memory retains the information.
+When we encounter a well-structured story, such as a relatable protagonist, a genuine obstacle, or a transformative resolution, our attention sharpens, our skepticism softens, and our memory retains the information.
 Investors see hundreds of pitches.
 The ones they remember are the ones that made them feel something about a problem.